kamilazdybal/pykitPIV/docs/index.rst

 **variational and generative approaches**, and **active learning**.
-ML agents have freedom in interacting with the virtual experiment, can assimilate data from a real experiment, and can be trained to perform a variety of tasks using diverse custom-built rewards and state representations.
+ML agents have freedom in interacting with the virtual experiment, can assimilate data from a real experiment, and can be trained to perform a variety of tasks using diverse custom-built rewards and sensory cues.

 .. image:: images/pykitPIV-modules.svg
     :width: 900